DataDog/documentation/content/en/observability_pipelines/sources/logstash.md

 {{% observability_pipelines/log_source_configuration/logstash %}}

-## Send logs to the Observability Pipelines Worker with Filebeat
+## Send logs using Filebeat to Observability Pipelines

 Use the Logstash source to send logs to the Observability Pipelines Worker with Filebeat.